-Save some time to just drive or walk around the countryside too.
+Save some time on your Cotwolds driving route to just drive or walk around the countryside too.
 There are lots of public footpaths through fields and if you visit in June-August there will be plenty of wildflower fields in bloom.

-If you’re looking for somewhere to eat to round off the day, stop by Daylesford Farm Shop and explore their local produce too.
+If you’re looking for places to eat in the Cotswolds to round off the day, stop by Daylesford Farm Shop and explore their local produce too.

-Or head over to the popular town of Chipping Norton and visit the Blue Boar pub for some good ol’country grub.
+Or head over to the popular town of Chipping Norton and visit the Blue Boar pub for some good old country grub.

-Make an early start and head to the South Cotswolds to visit the village frequently voted the prettiest village in England.
-Essentially made up of two streets of picture perfect Cotswold stone houses, a market cross and a beautiful manor house, we somehow managed to spend a few hours there!
+Make an early start on your weekend away in the Cotswolds and visit the village frequently voted the prettiest village in England.
+Essentially made up of two streets of picture-perfect Cotswold stone houses, a market cross and a beautiful manor house, we somehow managed to spend a few hours there!
 It’s not hard to see why…

-Head back up north through the Cotswolds and stop at Westonbirt Arboretum, a beautiful park owned by the Forestry Commission.
+If you’re planning where to go in the Cotswolds off the beaten track, head back up north through the Cotswolds and stop at Westonbirt Arboretum, a beautiful park owned by the Forestry Commission.
 Take plenty of time to follow the suggested routes.
-My favourite is the Japanese maples and acer trees in autumn.
+My favourite is the Japanese maples and Acer trees in autumn.

-You can see my full Westonbirt Arboretum album here.
+You can view my full Westonbirt Arboretum album.

 Don’t miss Cotswolds Gin

+Add a cheeky taste of local gin to your Cotswolds itinerary.
 Further east is the Plough Hotel & Restaurant at Clanfield.
-The have a huge selection of gins in their Gin Pantry and helpful staff to tell you which tonics to pair them with.
+They have a huge selection of gins in their Gin Pantry and helpful staff to tell you which tonics to pair them with.
 Cotswolds Gin, Toad Gin and Ashmolean Gin are all local to the area.

 I hope this guide has helped you plan your weekend in the Cotswolds itinerary.
 2 days in the Cotswolds is a great amount of time to see the best of what the area has to offer!